 Make sure you have maximum session limits configured for all catalogs before proceeding.

-- In this service, that setting is located on each catalog’s Details tab.
+- In the Quick Deploy management interface for this service, that setting is located on each catalog’s Details tab.

 - In other Citrix Virtual Apps and Desktops services and editions, use load management policy settings.